aphilippartd/mvp-stories/README.md

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed
 - [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) installed
 - [Configure your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
-- Have an API key for the [external LLM (Large Language Model)](https://platform.openai.com/) we will be using during the demo.
 - Download the contents of this directory to use it when going over the demo.

 ## What we are building